omulet/zuppler-documentation/web4/the-themeroller.md

 # The ThemeRoller

 Is a little neat tool that lets you easily find the perfect colors for your menus with real time preview.
 To activate it, append the `?themeRoller=true` param at the and of the URL.
 E.g. If the current page address is [http://demo.zuppler.com/order-online-new.html](http://demo.zuppler.com/order-online-new.html) then it changes to [http://demo.zuppler.com/order-online-new.html**?themeRoller=true**](http://demo.zuppler.com/order-online-new.html?themeRoller=true).

+> Note.
+The feature won't enable if you accidentally add the param in location hash part of your URL.
+So make sure there is no \# in the address before the param.
+Wrong: `http://yourdomain.com/order-online/#/start?themeRoller=true`.
+Good: `http://yourdomain.com/order-online/?themeRoller=true`

 Once the page reloads, you should see this ![](/assets/themeroller-button.png) on the right hand side bottom corner.
 Click to expand the tool.